DallanQ/lotr_journeys_in_middle_earth/Manual.md

 To provoke an enemy, a hero selects the provoke button to the left of the enemy portraits in the app.
 Then, they select the portrait of the enemy that is provoked.
 That enemy immediately resolves an enemy attack against the hero as instructed by the app.
 After the enemy attacks, the hero can move out of that enemy's space, or perform an interact action as intended.

-> image of enemy provoke button.
+> Image of an enemy provoke button.

 *Provoke Button*